tidyqa/vitepress/docs/html/semantics/index.md

 # HTML Semantics

-Welcome to the world of meaningful structure!
-In this section, we'll dive into HTML semantics – the art of using semantic elements to add context and significance to your web content.
+Welcome to the world of meaningful structure – the art of using semantic elements to add context and significance to your web content.

 ## Understanding Semantics